-Do not bathe, shower, or use toothpaste or mouthwash after an incident of Sexual Violence.
+Preserving evidence may assist law enforcement agencies investigating reports of sexual assault or intimate partner violence, and may be helpful in obtaining protective orders.
+Do not bathe, shower, or use toothpaste or mouthwash after an incident of sexual assault or intimate partner violence.
 Do not wash clothing, bed sheets, pillows, or other potential evidence.
-However, if you have taken action to, you should still seek medical attention as soon as possible-even if some time has passed since the assault.
-Preserving evidence may assist in proving that a criminal offense occurred and may be helpful in obtaining a protective order and in a criminal investigation.
+However, if you have showered or washed items, you should still seek medical attention as soon as possible even if some time has passed since the assault.
+Victims of dating or domestic violence or stalking should also retain photographs of injures, and preserve communications from the perpetrator.